nrxus/tag/README.md

 concurrent tasks.
 In the future using a server we "own" might be a more reliable way to trigger this network activity.

-`process` uses a wrapper around [fork(2)] to create a child process that may optionally run an `exec` to replace the child process image.
+`fork` uses a wrapper around [fork(2)] to create a child process that may optionally run an `exec` to replace the child process image.
 If no `exec` is being run the child process immediately exits with a code of 0 to mark succcess.
 Otherwise, the child process runs `printf` with an empty argument.
 This was chosen as it is the author's belief that `printf` should exist in most `unix` systems.
 If this assumption is proven incorrect or we need to support a `unix` system without `printf` pre-installed, we would need to think of a separate common command or ship our own no-op binary. `printf` also has the advantage of printing nothing if an empty argument is passed, unlike `echo` which by default adds a new line.
 The parent process, in turn, will get the fork activity timestamp immediately after the succesful fork.
 It will then wait for the child process to exit to avoid leaving a zombie process.
 It will bubble up any non-succesful exits from the child process.
 If the user asked for an `exec` after the fork, the